ECO-Qube/capi-gce-demo/gcp/README-automated.md

   with `kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1/nodes/...`)?
 - [ ] Is the telemetry aware scheduler pod running correctly?
 - [ ] If using metrics from node exporter, is it running on the nodes?
 Prometheus is scraping those correctly?
 - [ ] Is Prometheus correctly deployed?
-Scraping the necessary metrics?
+Scraping the necessary metrics and targets?
 - [ ] Is the Prometheus adapter correctly configured (resource overrides? name matches? metricsQuery?)?
 - [ ] Is the TASPolicy resource correctly configured?
 - [ ] Is the Pod correctly configured (policy name in the labels? nodeAffinity? telemetry/scheduling: "1" in the limits